Two-level overlapping additive Schwarz preconditioner for training scientific machine learning applications: Benchmark problems and implementation details

-\item{\textbf{Helmholtz equation (Helm):}} Let $\Omega$ be the computational domain, defined as an annular cylinder depicted on \cref{fig:cylinder}.
+\item{\textbf{Helmholtz equation (Helm):}} Let $\Omega$ be the computational domain, defined as an annular cylinder depicted on~\Cref{fig:cylinder}.
 The parametrized Helmholtz equation is given as

-where~$u$ is the solution and $\Omega_T$ denotes the top boundary of the cylinder.
+where~$u$ is the solution and $\Gamma$\oldtext{$\partial\Omega$} denotes the top boundary of the cylinder.
 Moreover, the symbol $k_{\text{H}}$ denotes a constant wave number, which we set to $k_{\text{H}}=3$.
 We sample the forcing term from Gaussian random fields (GRFs) with mean $\E[f(x, \boldsymbol{\eta})]=0$, and the covariance is given as with~$\sigma = 3.0$ and $\ell = 0.1$.
 To construct the dataset, we discretize~\eqref{eq:helmholtz} using an unstructured mesh with $1,503$ nodes.
-The sampled right-hand sides are then interpolated to the bounding box $[-1, 1] \times [-1, 1] \times [0, 1]$, consisting of $32 \times 32 \times 32$ elements, to create a representation that 3D convolutional layers of the branch network can efficiently process.
+The sampled right-hand sides are then interpolated onto a $32 \times 32 \times 32$ grid composed of elements within the bounding box $[-1, 1] \times [-1, 1] \times [0, 1]$, generating an input that can be processed by the 3D convolutional layers of the branch network.
 The number of training samples and test samples are $4{,}250$ and $750$, respectively.
 We have made this new dataset publicly accessible on the ZENODO repository~\cite{zenodo_helm}.

 \item{\textbf{Advection equation (Adv):}} Following~\cite{lu2022comprehensive}, we consider a wave advection equation with periodic boundary conditions, defined at the domain $\Omega := [0,1]$ in space and $[0,1]$ in time.
 The problem is parameterized with respect to different initial conditions, and it is given as